LET US BE YOUR ADVOCATES!

 It can be hard to say what is and is not covered in a Fire Damage Claim, so many of these things are negotiated on a contract by contract basis with your insurer and can vary wildly based on your ownership situation (home owner, rental, condo, etc.).
 If you are a condo owner, the homeowner’s association might be splitting responsibilities and coverages.
 The only way to really know who is responsible for what and what is covered is to review the contract itself.
-If a fire occurs in your home or business, get yourself and everyone else out (DO NOT forget your pets!) to safety and call 911.
+If a fire occurs in your home or business, get yourself and everyone else out to safety and call 911.
+Don't forget your pets!
 After the fire has been extinguished make all reasonable and necessary repairs to protect the property from further damage.
 Keep track of all expenses with the supporting documentation.
 Initial expenses you may incur immediately after a fire may consist of boarding up the structure and the cost of a hotel or temporary relocation if your home or business is unsafe.

 How long do you have to file an insurance claim after a fire damage incident?

 While all contracts are different, most insurance companies require that a prompt notice be given to the company.
 That means that if you have a loss you must notify your insurance company or agent right away.
 File your claim as quickly as possible to avoid a breach of your insurance policy, which may justify your claim being denied.

 Fire damage is one of the scariest things that can happen to you and your family.
 Make sure you have a working smoke detector in every room and test them regularly.
 Having a fire extinguisher on hand is also recommended as it will be your first line of defense.
 Most importantly, make sure you and your loved ones have an evacuation plan regardless of where the fire is occurring in the house.
 Here are a few tips to prevent a fire from happening in your home/business.